LiberationFrequency/BazzArch/airootfs/etc/skel/Desktop/README.md

 ----------------------------------------------------------------

+# Tips & and tricks

-## Convert a png to the properties that supported by syslinux (optional)
+    Convert a png to the properties that supported by syslinux (optional)
-     % convert -resize 640x480 -depth 16 -colors 65536 mynew.png splash.png
+      * % convert -resize 640x480 -depth 16 -colors 65536 mynew.png splash.png

-### Tips & and tricks
     Take a screenshot with

-     % import name.png
+      * % import name.png

-or from the root window:
+    * or from the root window:

-     % import -windows root name.png
+      * % import -windows root name.png

-or time-delayed (10 seconds):
+    * or time-delayed (10 seconds):

-     % sleep10; import
+      * % sleep10; import

     Activate USB-Tethering, very helpful if the wireless driver is installed:
-  * on your phone/tablet
+      * enable it on your phone/tablet
     * in Arch:
       * ls /sys/class/net
       * dhcpcd ... / e.g. usb0

+    Convert a .mp4 to a .mp3 or .wav
+     * mp3: ffmpeg -i input.mp4 -vn -acodec libmp3lame -ac 2 -ab 160k -ar 48000 output.mp3
+     * wav: ffmpeg -i input.mp4 output.wav

 ## Make the storage persistent (before copy ISO to USB) (optional)